Do you know what your greatest expense is?

 Please note that if you are over 15 minutes late for your appointment we may have to reschedule your service if it cannot be completed in the remaining time frame.
 All attempts to reschedule in a timely manner will be made.
 If we do not hear from you 15 or more minutes into your scheduled appointment time it is considered a “No-Show” and your card will be charged for 50% of the service scheduled.

 4. Policy to Protect Clients

-In order to maintain this goodwill with your customers, you can easily add in language that simply reverses your policy to benefit the client.
+To maintain this goodwill with your customers, you can easily add language that reverses your policy to benefit the client.
 Doing so tells your clients that you value their time, schedules, and patronage, not just their money.
 See below for an example of this wording:

 Salon values your time and feels that it is fair to honor the same policies we hold to our clients.
 Should Salon need to cancel on a client due to unsafe weather conditions weather, power outages, or other unforeseen events with less than 24 hours notice we will honor 50% off your next identical service and do all we can to reschedule your appointment in a timely manner.

 As mentioned earlier, keeping track of your clients via a Customer Relationship Management System (CRM) or other appointment system is helpful in numerous ways.